lambdaclass/finance_playground/README.md

 We started this as a learning tool.
 As developers, we advocate a hands-on approach, we like trying out ideas and tinkering with models.

-Collaboration is welcome: by all means, if you spot a mistake or just want to add an interesting notebook you've been playing with, please submit a pull request to the project's [Github repository](https://github.com/lambdaclass/finance_playground/).
+Collaboration is welcome: by all means, if you spot a mistake or just want to add an interesting analysis you've been playing with, please submit a pull request to the project's [Github repository](https://github.com/lambdaclass/finance_playground/).

 <br>